ZeroPointLabs/ERC-721-Lending-Contract/README.md

 ## DeFi Components

-The token is designed with following characteristics to benefit from the DeFi industry, by staking, yield farming and also to avoid misuse of the tokens when interacting with the contract.
+The token is designed with following characteristics to benefit from the DeFi industry (staking or yield farming) and also to avoid misuse of the tokens when interacting with the contract.

 - When the token is loaned, the token is transferred to the borrower with full access to transfer the token to any other DeFi protocol.
 But the data stored in the token cannot be modified.
 The token also holds the borrower address, time of borrowing and the duration.

 * The loan amount is calculated based on the compund interest formula calculated every second.
 The borrower has to pay this loan amount in addition to the refundable deposit of 2 x token value.
 When the borrower returns the token, the deposit is returned back to them.

 - When the token is sold, the ownership is completely transferred by modifying the ownership details in the token.
 The buyer is free to use the token as they wish.

+## Smart Contract Functions

 ### Mint NFT